v0.2 — Works everywhere, improved & polished

 1

-Grab the latest .dmg from GitHub Releases.
-Open it and double-click Install Lekho.pkg — the installer handles everything.
+Otherwise, grab the latest .dmg from GitHub Releases, open it, and double-click Install Lekho.pkg — the installer handles everything.
 If macOS blocks the installer, go to System Settings → Privacy & Security, scroll to the bottom, and click "Allow Anyway" next to the Lekho message.

 2